antoniosrferreira/manager.README/README.md

 I don't expect real-time responses, but I do expect timely follow-ups on our discussions.
 I value quick acknowledgements like "got it" or "on it" to confirm progress.

-I often send FYI for your information, which typically doesn't require a response unless you have a simple question.
+When I send a FYI (for your information), it typically doesn't require a response, but you're free to engage.

 If you're CC'ed, a reply isn't expected, but feel free to respond if you wish.
 Just be mindful that you're joining an ongoing conversation.